Dear SaaStr: What Are The Things Startups Just Have to Get Right?

 Let’s talk about what you don’t have to get right:

 - Rockstar Founders?
 Not required.
-Yes, to build the next Slack, the next Amazon, the next Tesla, whatever, you probably need the next Elon Musk.
-But many founders at very successful start-ups are smart and driven, but no Elon Musk.
+Yes, to build the next Slack, the next Amazon, the next Tesla, whatever, perhaps you need one of the greatest founders of all time.
+But many founders at very successful start-ups are smart and incredibly driven, but no Elon Musk.
 I’m not / wasn’t.
+Many founders with nine-figure exits I’d describe as merely “fairly smart” and sometimes, not even insanely insightful.
+They are just all-in, 100% committed, and work harder, sell harder, and importantly, hire better than the rest.

 - 10x Better than Incumbents.
 Only sort of required.
 Yes, your new product does have to better than the existing guys.
 But sometimes only in just 1 small, but important, way.
 And sometimes just Cheaper and Best Service also work without any real different features.